baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 union/intersection types can often be dually used to serve as the introduction/elimination construct for intersection/union types.
-For instance, Dunfield [2] notes that her merge operator (which is primarely presented as a way to introduce values with intersection types) can also be viewed/used as an elimination form for union types (see the discussion in the last paragraph of page 7 in the reference that we provide).
+For instance, Dunfield [2] notes that her merge operator (which is primarily presented as a way to introduce values with intersection types) can also be viewed/used as an elimination form for union types (see the discussion in the last paragraph of page 7 in the reference that we provide).

 It would also be possible to extend our system by the following conventional typing rule to accept more terms of an intersection type